lcastri/causalflow/README.md

 </div>

-CAnDOIT, as LPCMCI, correctly detects the bidirected link $X_0$ <-> $X_2$.
-Additionally, by using interventional data, CAnDOIT is able to remove the uncertainty on the link $X_2$ o&rarr; $X_3$, leading to a **reduction of the PAG size**.
+CAnDOIT, like LPCMCI, correctly detects the bidirected link $X_0$ <-> $X_2$.
+Additionally, by incorporating interventional data, CAnDOIT resolves the uncertainty regarding the link $X_2$ o-> $X_3$, resulting in a **reduction of the PAG size**.
 Specifically, the PAG found by CAnDOIT is the representaion of only one MAG.

 ## RandomGraph
-RandomGraph is a random-model generator capable of creating random systems of equations.
-It can create systems of equation with different properties: linear, nonlinear, with lagged and/or contemporaneous dependecies and with hidden confounders.
+RandomGraph is a random-model generator capable of creating random systems of equations with various properties: linear, nonlinear, lagged and/or contemporaneous dependencies, and hidden confounders.
-This tool offers various adjustable parameters, listed as follows:
+This tool offers several adjustable parameters, listed as follows:
 * time-series length;
 * number of observable variables;
 * number of observable parents per variable (link density);